Radio Reverb: History

 RadioReverb originally started by broadcasting as a Restricted Service Licences during Brighton Festival in 2004.
 In December 2005, it was awarded a Community Radio licence, and commenced broadcasting on 26 March 2007.

 The station describes itself as "Brighton’s radio alternative, a community radio station that is working to create access to the airwaves and make a real difference for the people living here".

 The station moved to Brighton's Open Market in September 2016, having previously been located on Old Steine.

 Programmes

 RadioReverb hosts a diverse offering of music, speech, and community programming.
 Long-running music shows include Ears Wide Open, Slipstreem, Eclectic Chair, Dusty Groove Jukebox Show, Currently Off Air, and English Disco Lovers.
-Community and speech programming includes that for the LGBT community: Out In Brighton (its presenter Kathy Caton having been shortlisted for a National Diversity Award), Time 4T, and HIV Hour; those with learning disability: Carousel Radio; the local migrant community: Refugee Radio; and local football supporters: Albion Roar.
+Community and speech programming includes that for the LGBT community: Out In Brighton (its presenter Kathy Caton having been shortlisted for a National Diversity Award), Time 4T, and HIV Hour; those with learning disability: Carousel Radio; the local migrant community: Refugee Radio; and local football supporters: The Albion Roar.